 Lindsey Wilson offers programs in different formats and schedules.
-Calendars are located on the last three pages of the catalog.
+Calendars are located at the back of the catalog.

 - The Columbia Campus Undergraduate Program offers traditional day classes and online classes.
 Undergraduate programs operate on a semester system.
-The two fulllength terms of the regular academic year are a fall semester and spring semester.
+The two full-length terms of the regular academic year are a fall semester and spring semester.
 Summer sessions are offered to provide convenient choices for students who wish to accelerate degree completion, or are enrolled in year around programs.
-A three-week, winter intersession is also offered, during which students may take up to three credit hours. - Adults In Motion (Aim) Program is a career oriented program offered in the evenings that is structured for adults to earn a college degree while balancing their everyday demands.
+A three-week, winter intersession is also offered, during which students may take up to three credit hours. - AIM Program (Adults In Motion) is a career oriented program offered in the evenings that is structured for adults to earn a college degree while balancing their everyday demands.
 AIM courses are offered in eight-week and sixteen-week sessions.
 Both seated and online classes are available.
 Bachelor's degrees are offered in Business Administration, Communication and Human Services and Counseling.
-AIM also offers general education courses for adult learners who want to major in another area.
+AIM also offers general education courses for adult learners.
 The AIM program is offered on the A.P.
-White Campus in Columbia, in Scottsville and at the Somerset Community College Russell Center in Russell Springs.

-Graduate Programs operate on a trimester or year around system with most classes being taught on an evening or weekend schedule.
+White Campus in Columbia, in Scottsville and at the Somerset Community College. - Graduate Programs operate on a trimester or year around schedule with most classes being taught evenings or weekends.